RaveenaBoopathy/Expense-Tracker/README.md

 # Expenses-Tracker-WebApp
 ## Overview
 The Expenses Tracker App is a robust financial management solution developed using cutting-edge technologies such as Spring Boot, Spring Security, and MySQL.
 With user authentication and authorization features, users can securely sign up, sign in, and perform CRUD operations on their expenses.
 The app's intuitive interface, powered by Thymeleaf and Bootstrap, ensures a seamless user experience.
 The filtering functionality allows users to efficiently organize and analyze their financial data.
-Explore the power of streamlined expense tracking and financial control with this feature-rich application.<br> (Screenshots below for more illustration)
+Explore the power of streamlined expense tracking and financial control with this feature-rich application.<br>

 ## Technologies Used

-- Java
+- **Java** - The core programming language for backend development.
-- Spring boot
+- **Spring Boot** - Framework for building the backend.
-- Spring MVC
+- **Spring MVC** - Used for the model-view-controller architecture.
-- Spring Security
+- **Spring Security** - Provides user authentication and authorization.
-- Spring Data (JPA)
+- **Spring Data JPA** - For database interaction and ORM.
-- MySQL
+- **MySQL** - Database used for storing user and expense data.
-- Thymeleaf
+- **Thymeleaf** - Template engine for rendering dynamic content.
-- Bootstrap
+- **Bootstrap** - Frontend framework for responsive and mobile-friendly UI.

 ## Features
 - **User Authentication and Authorization:** Securely sign up, sign in, and access the app with built-in authentication and authorization.